-- Regional Arterial Streets (43-45m)

 - Major Collector Streets (28-30m)

 - Minor Collector Streets (23-26m)

-- Local Streets (22-23m)
+- Local Streets (22 m)

 - Public Lanes (min.
 8m)

-- Mews Streets (15m-17m)
+Mews Streets (15m-17m)

-The diagrams in Appendix B: Street Cross-Sections and the descriptions on the following pages represent prototypical conceptual design qualities for a selection of streetscape types.
-The following recommended right-of-way cross-sections are based on a more urban format similar to other recommended street cross-sections used in the City, such as those used within the Vaughan Metropolitan Centre.
+The diagrams in Appendix A: Street Cross-Sections and the descriptions on the following pages represent prototypical conceptual design qualities for a selection of streetscape types.
+The following recommended right-of-way cross-sections are based on a more urban format similar to other recommended street cross-sections in the city, such as those used within the Vaughan Metropolitan Centre.
 The following provides recommendations for the allocation of space within the right-of-way, and the look and feel of each typology.